Thilinafernando/Thilinafernando/README.md

 So far, I’ve worked mainly with C, C++, and Makefiles, diving deep into logic, memory, and structure.
 Always curious, and ready to learn.

-As of this moment, learning advanced C++ concepts and exploring graphics programming.
+As of this moment, learning advanced C++ concepts and exploring programming.
 Some side progets on the way!

 Contacts: